If this were true, there would be no books on the subject, and I would not be writing this article. So, where do things go wrong?

 Step 6.
 Consolidate your research and patterns

-By now, if you have completed Step 1-5, you are on your way to improved health and weight loss after 12 weeks.
-For some, it may take a bit longer, but results will come.
-Once you feel that you have positive eating and exercising pattern embedded into your psyche, it may be time to experiment to try a different way.
+By now, if you have completed Steps 1-5, you are on your way to improved health and weight loss after 12 weeks.
+Some may take a bit longer, but results will come.
+Once you feel positive eating and exercising patterns embedded into your psyche, it may be time to experiment to try a different way.

 For example, try two meals a day instead of three.
 Every meal you eat raises insulin levels and, if high, converts glucose to fat, so two is better than three.

-Try keto for a month or Paleo for a month and see how you feel?
+Try keto for a month and see how you feel.

-Want to try vegetarian or Vegan, ok try for a month and see how it feels?
+If you want to try vegetarian or Vegan, try for a month and see how it feels.
 How about High-intensity workouts or training twice a day, e.g., walking in the morning and resistance exercises at night?
-Do for a couple of weeks and see how you feel?
+Please do it for a couple of weeks and see how you feel.

 Ok, try for a month but remember to keep your basic patterns as a fallback and not let them slip.
-Not suitable to try a change of Meal pattern and exercise pattern at the same time.
-I would recommend one month on a new meal pattern and if ok then go to a new exercise pattern.
+Not suitable to try a change of Meal pattern and exercise pattern simultaneously.
+I recommend one month on a new meal pattern, and if ok, then go to a new exercise pattern.
 Remember, we do not diet for today to go back to our old patterns in the future.
 Balance is the key.

 If you have not seen one, now would be an excellent time to seek a nutritional coach or exercise physiologist.
 Another set of eyes viewing your food and exercise diary may give you valuable insights to improve your pattern.